rgdSolutions/trivia-quiz-app/README.md

 ```shell
 yarn install
 ```
-To spin up the MongoDB and seed it, run the following command:
+To spin up the MongoDB, run the following command:
 ```shell
 yarn docker-db
 ```
-To see the database, run the following command:
+To seed the database, run the following command:
 ```shell
 yarn seed-db
 ```